Ear Infection Treatment Q&A

 There are a number of preventative measures you can implement in order to avoid getting an ear infection, including:

 • Avoid cigarette smoke—exposure to tobacco smoke can irritate the ears, leading to inflammation and other symptoms.

 • Control allergies—ear infections are intrinsically linked to allergies, and can occur alongside one another, especially when the upper respiratory system is affected.

 • Practice good hygiene—staying clean can prevent the accumulation and proliferation of bacteria that lead to ear infections.

 • Keep ears clean and dry—getting water in the ears is one of the most common factors involved in ear infections, so it is imperative to keep them dry.

 In some cases, ear infections can clear up on their own, but certain situations require specialized care, including when any of the following symptoms occur alongside an ear infection:

 You should also book an appointment with your healthcare provider if you feel that you require medical attention; trust your own intuition and do not delay care.

 If you have an ear infection, come to PACS Urgent Care for top-quality care and a quick recovery.
 Contact us today to book an appointment with our sprains and strains treatment specialist, or visit one of our two Virginia clinics; we have one in Ruther glen VA, and one in Alexandria VA.
 We look forward to serving you.
-We serve patients from Alexandria VA, Ruther Glen VA, Bagdad VA, Athens VA, Balty VA, and Doswell VA.
+We serve patients from Alexandria VA, Huntington VA, Arlington VA, Ruther Glen VA, Bagdad VA, Athens VA, Doswell VA, and surrounding areas.